matiasleoni/diamonds-assignment/challenge3/readme.md

 For this challenge I created two python scripts.

 1. The first one, `pipeline_training.py`, reads the csv file `diamonds.csv`, processes the columns "carat", "color" and "clarity" and then trains the model against the ground truth given in the column "price".
-These transformations and model training are encoded in an object of the `sklearn.pipeline.Pipeline()` class and after training the `Pipeline()` object is saved in the `my_pipeline.joblib` file.
+These transformations and model training are encoded in an object of the `sklearn.pipeline.Pipeline()` class and, after training, the `Pipeline()` object is saved in the `my_pipeline.joblib` file.

 2. The second one, `diamond_pricing.py`, is an I/O python script which asks the features of a given diamond and returns the estimated price by using the `Pipeline()` object loaded from the `my_pipeline.joblib` file.